jennysys/jennysys/README.md

 I'm a college student who is getting into the world of code!

-If you want to check out what games that I have worked on, here's the link!
+If you want to check out what games I have worked on, here's the link!

 >https://potatokitty.itch.io/